 Interactivity.
-The use of interactive whiteboard in the classroom allows pupils to actively engage with material, receive instant feedback on current projects and to manipulate learning objects.
+The use of interactive whiteboards in the classroom allows pupils to actively engage with material, receive instant feedback on current projects, and manipulate learning objects.

 Internet Access.
-Using interactive whiteboards in the classroom allows for the immediate access to all the content that the internet has to provide.
-This is beneficial because queries can be answered instantly through a Google search as audio, video and images are all easily accessible.
+Using interactive whiteboards in the classroom allows for immediate access to all the content that the internet has to provide.
+This is beneficial because queries can be answered instantly through a Google search as audio, video, and images are all easily accessible.

 Group Interaction.
-Interactive whiteboard in the classroom is perfect for the purpose of group participation and discussion.
+An interactive whiteboard in the classroom is perfect for the purpose of group participation and discussion.
 It is a highly effective tool for brainstorming because notes that are made on the screen can be transformed into text and consequently saved for later sharing and distribution.